zltl/pp-emacs-config/README.md

 - `ag` (a.k.a. the_silver_searcher, a powerful alternative to `grep`).
 - `fd` a super-fast alternative to `find`

-!TODO: You should also install the Emacs packages ag, ripgrep or rg if you want to make sure of Projectile’s commands projectile-ag and projectile-ripgrep.

 ```
 apt-get install silversearcher-ag
 apt install fd-find
 ```

 # Installation